The Trench (Dix): Degenerate art

-Dix became a professor at the Dresden Academy in 1927, but he was one of the first artists to lose his job after the Nazi Party came to power in Germany in 1933.
-He was prohibited from exhibiting his works and over 250 of them in public collections were confiscated.
+Dix became a Professor of Painting at the Dresden Academy of Arts in 1926, but he was one of the first artists to lose his job after the Nazi Party came to power in Germany in 1933.
+He was prohibited from exhibiting his works and 260 of his paintings were confiscated from public collections.

 The painting was included in the first Schandausstellung ("shame exhibition") organized by Richard Müller in the Neues Rathaus in Dresden in 1933, along with his 1920 painting Kriegskrüppel (War Cripples).
 Prominent Nazi visitors to the Dresden exhibition included Goebbels, Göring and Hitler, who remarked, "Es ist schade, daß man diese Leute nicht einsperren kann" ("It is a pity that these people cannot be imprisoned").
 In June 1939, the painting was wanted by Georg Schmidt, the director of the Kunstmuseum Basel, and entered negotiations on buying it with the German art dealer Karl Buchholz, but the Museum-commission did not approve its purchase.
 Georg Schmidt was also in contact with Paul Westheim over its purchase, who encouraged him to buy the painting.

 The Trench was one of eight works by Dix included in the Degenerate Art Exhibition in Munich in 1937.
 In the catalogue, it was described as "Gemalte Wehrsabotage des Malers Otto Dix" ("Painted military sabotage of the painter Otto Dix") and given a long entry which stated that in The Trench and his painting War Cripples: "Hier tritt die ‚Kunst' in den Dienst der marxistischen Propaganda für die Wehrpflichtverweigerung" ("Here, the 'art' enters the service of Marxist propaganda for conscientious objection").

 The Trench was not included in the auction sale of some works of degenerate art by the German government in Lucerne in June 1939.
 When the Second World War broke out later in 1939, the painting was held in the former studio of Ernst Barlach in Güstrow.
-The evidence suggests it was bought in January 1940 by the art dealer Bernhard A. Böhmer for $200, so it was probably not burned with other art in Berlin in March 1939, but its destination and fate are not known.
-It remains lost and may have been destroyed in the war.
+The evidence suggests it was bought in January 1940 by the art dealer Bernhard A. Böhmer for $200, so it was probably not burned with other art in Berlin in March 1939, but it remains lost; its destination and fate are unknown.